 Image: Clip Studio

 Concept or conceptual illustrations have an umbrella of various types such as gaming illustrations, fantasy illustrations, animation, and more.
-What illustrators do is create unique characters that are based on a theme.
+Illustrators create unique characters that are based on a theme.
 These characters can portray a story for various uses such as advertising, games, videos, and movies.

-It can sometimes be based on cultural references, or the artist’s stylistic skills.
-Overall, conceptual illustrations are based on the methodologies that show either a literal or metaphorical meaning.
-While concept illustrations can depict several interpretations, the outcome has high visual interest that compels viewers.
+It can sometimes be based on cultural references or the artist’s stylistic skills.
+Overall, conceptual illustrations are based on methodologies that show either a literal or metaphorical meaning.
+While concept illustrations can depict several interpretations, the outcome has a high visual interest that compels viewers.

 3. Comics illustrations